menu

 Living in Ypsilanti

 Ypsilanti is a medium-sized city located in the state of Michigan.
-With a population of 20,113 people and 37 constituent neighborhoods, Ypsilanti is the 65th largest community in Michigan.
+With a population of 20,150 people and 37 associated neighborhoods, Ypsilanti is the 65th largest community in Michigan.

-Telecommuters are a relatively large percentage of the workforce: 9.39% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ypsilanti telecommute to their jobs.
+Overall, about 15.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because Ypsilanti has a very large number of students who are 18 years or older and in college, it is thought of as a college town.
 This has a major influence on local Ypsilanti lifestyle, entertainment, and culture in general.
 Life in Ypsilanti is very much tied to the academic calendar: when students return from the summer break in the fall, one will notice them out and about, buying groceries, out with friends, and generally getting re-acquainted with each other.
 In Ypsilanti people study hard and play hard, and there is ample opportunity to do both.